tjone270/minqlx/README.md

 It assumes you have GCC and that `python3.5-config` is Python 3.5's python-config.
 On Debian, install `python3.5-dev` and it should compile right off the bat assuming you have all the build tools.

 To compile, just do a `make` and you should get a `minqlx.so`.
-If you do not want to use this without Python, you can compile it with `make nopy` and you should get a `minqlx_nopy.so`.
+If you do not want to use this with Python, you can compile it with `make nopy` and you should get a `minqlx_nopy.so`.

 Contribute